Velma-R/Velma-R/README.md

 - 👋 Hi, I’m @Velma-R
 - 👀 I’m interested in software engineering course
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on more project to sharpen my skills.
 - 📫 How to reach me linked in